the-crypt-keeper/can-ai-code/README.md

 ## News

+**12/15** Evaluate togethercomputer/StripedHyena-Nous-7B - very promising results for a new architecture!

 **12/15** Evaluate LLM360/CrystalCoder and Mistral-Tiny/Small/Medium via API.

 **12/10** Bring back a CUDA 11.8 based enviroment since autogptq and ctranslate2 both struggle with CUDA 12.1.
 Evaluated the 4 models in the MagiCoder family, the S variants in particular are very good.